anirudhb123/Preference-Model-Biases/main/README.md

 # CDA Post-Training Pipeline

-This document provides step-by-step instructions for running the CDA (Contrastive Debias Analysis) post-training pipeline.
+This document provides step-by-step instructions for running the CDA (Counterfactual Data Augmentation) post-training pipeline.
 For a high-level overview of our approach, see the root `README.md`.

 ---